Specialties / Services

 Can a Flat Foot be Treated?

 Yes.
-However, flexible flat feet that are sometimes painless may not require treatment.
-If flat feet cause pain, an evaluation with a foot specialist is needed to determine the cause.
-The exact treatment will depend on the cause of the flat feet.
-Some common treatments are orthotics, ankle braces, rest, ultra-sound, combination therapies.
+However, flexible flat feet that are painless may not require treatment.
+If flat feet cause pain, an evaluation with a foot specialist is required to determine the underlying cause.
+The exact course of treatment will depend on the cause of the flat feet.
+Some common treatments for pes plano valgus are: custom foot orthotics, ankle braces, rest, ultra-sound and / or combination therapies.

 Complications of a Flat Foot?

 In some cases, complications may occur.
 Common complications are:

 - Inflammation and pain in the ligaments and/or soles of your feet